Deterministic factoring with oracles: Conclusions

 \subsection{Acknowledgements.}

-We thank J.~Shallit for sending us a copy of \cite{Long81} and W.~George for bringing \cite{Chow15} to our attention.
-All algorithms were programmed and tested in {\sc Magma}, and some computations were done in {\sc Maple}.
+We thank J.~Shallit for sending us a copy of \cite{Long81}, and B.~{\'Z}ra\l{}ek for sending us a copy of his work~\cite{Zralek19}.
+We are grateful to W.~George for bringing \cite{Chow15} to our attention.
+J.-L.~Nicolas and G.~Tenenbaum were kind enough to send us results related to Wolke's work.
+All algorithms were programmed and tested in \textsc{Magma}, and some computations were done in \textsc{Maple}.